-been sitting on its draft for a little more than 14 months, i guess now is as good a time as any to hit publish on this thing - given that its bitcoin's 10th birthday! bitcoin. everyone is talking about it because everyone is talking about it.
-First time I ever heard of bitcoin was … Continue reading Three sides of a (bit) coin
+been sitting on its draft for a little more than 14 months, i guess now is as good a time as any to hit publish on this thing - given that its bitcoin white paper's 10th birthday! bitcoin. everyone is talking about it because everyone is talking about it.
+First time I ever heard of … Continue reading Three sides of a (bit) coin

 ...and he strikes me as someone who would question why the future hasn't happened yet.
 It's a signature Ray Bradbury narrative - always bringing his level of thought energy to a new height.
 Every time I go back to Bradbury's work, I find myself not only fascinated by his story telling abilities but also intrigued … Continue reading When Mars, Ray B.?